 Peace & Positive Psychology Program in Europe

 Hi, thanks for requesting your SLV.Global Info Pack for our pilot program in Europe.
-Our Peace & Positive Psychology Program in Europe has been created for people who have a passion for global mental health and who are keen to explore approaches to the treatment of mental health in a post-conflict environment.
+Our Peace & Positive Psychology Program has been created for people who have a passion for global mental health and who are keen to explore approaches to the treatment of mental health in a post-conflict environment.

 This will be the first mental health placement or program we run outside of Asia, and it has been designed to provide participants with unparalleled, greater insight into mental health treatment in Europe; an area geographically and culturally closer to the vast majority of our volunteers’ backgrounds.
-The program will focus specifically on post-conflict psychology, and the modalities involved in their treatment; peace & positive psychology.
+The program will focus specifically on post-conflict psychology, and some modalities involved in this treatment.

-As the Program is still in the making at this stage, this will be a pilot program.
-With reduced fees, you will get the chance to experience the program in its early stages, absorbing all the knowledge from seminars, workshops and visits that you will take part in.
+You will get the chance to experience the program in its early stages, absorbing all the knowledge from seminars, workshops and visits that you will take part in.
 In return, we look forward to your feedback so we can continue to evolve the program.
-The team leaders will be the founders of the organisation, which should mean that you are in good hands!

 The program, which runs for 10 days, begins with a weekend in fun, bustling Budapest, continuing on to historical Zagreb for four days and ending with three days in the idyllic Croatian coastal city of Sibenik.
-In this short time, you will learn about post-conflict psychology, PTSD, peace and positive psychology, body movement psychotherapy and meditation.
+In this short time, you will learn about Post-Conflict Psychology, Peace Psychology, PTSD, Positive psychology, Movement Therapy and Meditation.

 ABOUT THE PROGRAM

-The program will have two distinct focusses: Peace Psychology & Positive Psychology.
-The thematics of post-conflict reconciliation, and the program’s basis in Eastern Europe stems from the dissolution of the country of Yugoslavia and the immense effects this social and cultural change had on the population.
+The program focuses in the thematics of Positive Psychology and post-conflict reconciliation, and the program’s basis in Eastern Europe stems from the dissolution of Yugoslavia and the immense effects this social and cultural change had on the population.